jxxcarlson/ai-search-tool/README.md

 - **Stats** - View system statistics
 - **Search** - Semantic search across all documents
 - **Edit/Delete** - Full document management capabilities
+- **Ask Claude** - Send prompts to Claude AI and save responses as documents

+#### Using Claude Integration

+1. Click the "Ask Claude" button in the navigation bar
+2. Enter your prompt in the text area
+3. Click "Send to Claude" to submit your question
+4. Claude's response will be automatically saved as a new document
+5. The response appears in Markdown format and is fully searchable

+Example prompts:
+- "Explain how vector databases work"
+- "Write a Python function to calculate fibonacci numbers"
+- "What are the benefits of functional programming?"

 ### Command Line Interface